- All requests or invoices must first be approved by the specialty group/network treasurer or committee chair before we can issue payment.

 Guidelines for completing the budget worksheet are provided by your staff liaison.
-See also SG Officer or Committee/Task Force Officer Guidelines for more specific information.

 - Budgets are created annually for each specialty group, committee, and task force.

-- In August, staff liaisons will assist each treasurer and committee chair with designing projected budgets.
+- In July and August, staff liaisons will assist each treasurer and committee chair with designing projected budgets.
 An email will include past statements, prior year budgets, and guidelines for projecting costs, as well as a budget worksheet template.

 - Use the figures from the previous year as well as current dues to project your income.